How the coronavirus pandemic impacts day-to-day life

 I’m worried that I’m not going to be able to make my mortgage repayments.
 What can I do?

-This is where you agree with your lender that you won’t have to make a repayment for a certain amount of time.
+This is where you agree that you won’t have to make a repayment for a certain amount of time - usually up to three months.
 You’ll still need to pay back the amounts you don’t pay.

 Don’t forget too that interest will still be charged on what you owe.
 So if you do opt for a payment holiday, you’ll end up owing slightly more than before.